Hexworks/the-cogitator/_blog/2022-01-30-lets-go-functional.md

 The takeaway from all of this is that FP is just a tool that you can employ to solve some of your problems.
 You don't have to go **all the way** and delete all your classes to start taking advantage of what this technique brings to the table.
 You can just sprinkle it on your codebase where applicable and enjoy the benefits of having clear semantics and more robust code.
 It also lets us think about our use cases in a more fundamental way: as functions that we can compose with each other.
 This is a powerful technique that is often overlooked especially if someone comes from an OOP background.

-In the next article we'll look at some more advanced concepts so stay tuned!
+In the next *fp* article we'll look at some more advanced concepts so stay tuned!

 Until then, let's go forth and **kode on**!